 Fifty-one joined as co-defendants in Miriam O’Callaghan defamation case

+Broadcaster suing over Facebook ads for skincare products using her name and image

+Miriam O’Callaghan: the broadcaster has nothing to do with the skincare range and is distressed at being associated with what she says is a scam product.
+Photograph: Nick Bradshaw

-Broadcaster Miriam O’Callaghan has got High Court orders allowing her to join as co-defendants 51 people allegedly connected to Facebook advertisements using her name and image which she says are defamatory.
+Broadcaster Miriam O’Callaghan has obtained High Court orders allowing her to join as co-defendants 51 people allegedly connected to Facebook advertisements using her name and image which she says are defamatory.

 The intended defendants have been identified following a court order by Facebook, which, along with Instagram, was used to host pages with advertisements containing allegedly defamatory statements about her in order to sell skincare products.